AqwamCreates/DataPredict/docs/API/Models/GenerativeAdversarialNetwork.md

 ## Notes:

-* The GeneratorNeuralNetwork and DiscriminatorNeuralNetwork models must be created separately.
-Then use setGeneratorNeuralNetwork() and setDiscriminatorNeuralNetwork() to put it inside the GenerativeAdversarialNetwork model.
+* The Generator and Discriminator models must be created separately.
+Then use setGenerator() and setDiscriminator() to put it inside the GenerativeAdversarialNetwork model.

-* GeneratorNeuralNetwork and DiscriminatorNeuralNetwork models must be a part of NeuralNetwork model.
+* Generator and Discriminator models must be a part of NeuralNetwork model.
 If you decide to use linear regression or logistic regression, then it must be constructed using NeuralNetwork model.

-* Ensure the final layer of the DiscriminatorNeuralNetwork model has only one neuron and its activation function set to "Sigmoid".
-It is the default setting for all DiscriminatorNeuralNetwork models in research papers.
+* Ensure the final layer of the Discriminator model has only one neuron and its activation function set to "Sigmoid".
+It is the default setting for all Discriminator models in research papers.

 ## Constructors